abominox/assorted/README.md

 # Assorted Files Repository

-This repository is a place to check in an assortment of smaller files/projects that may not warrant their own repo (resume, tutorial code, etc.)
+This repository is a place to check in an assortment of smaller files/projects that may not warrant their own repo.